 - Keep your grass cut

-- Don’t sit on logs – If you sit on a log for only five minutes, you have a 30% chance of getting a tick on you.
+- Don’t sit on logs – If you sit on a log for only five minutes in a tick infested area, you have a 30% chance of getting a tick on you.

-- Wear clothing that covers the skin and has elastic on the wrist and ankles
+- Wear clothing that covers the skin and has elastic on the wrist and ankles, with boots or shoes tightened at the ankles

 - Tuck your pants into your socks